Numb-0/nix-0/README.md

 # Docs
 > [!NOTE]
->The docs folder contains information about commands and nix not the configuration.
-It's still a work in progress.
+>The docs folder contains information about commands and nix not the configuration. **It's still a work in progress**.
 # Keybinds

 | Keys | Action |